What nonprofit organizations and state and local leaders are doing to reduce food insecurity

 State Senator Harold Jones says one of his concerns for food insecurity is the stereotype that comes with it.

-“One of the things they talked about was the stigma of persons who are in need, that needs to go away, cause all of us can be in those circumstances.
+“One of the things they talked about was the stigma of persons who are in need.
+That needs to go away because all of us can be in those circumstances.
 So, the key thing is we have to be ready and available to fit those needs.”

-But overall, his hope is for a more concrete solution through a bill– he created– that is in the process.
+But overall, his hope is for a more concrete solution through a bill that he created that is in the process.

 No matter how far or near, officials are certain of one thing.